Greeshmapogula/Mockvita_2_2020/README.md

 Created this repository to save the problems of TCS Mockvita-2.

-Questions I have solved are:
+Question I have solved is:

 #**Digit Pairs:**